openwisp/openwisp-firmware-upgrader/docs/user/settings.rst

 - ``OPENWISP_FIRMWARE_UPGRADER_MAX_KERNEL_BYTES`` and
   ``OPENWISP_FIRMWARE_UPGRADER_MAX_DECOMPRESSED_BYTES`` are per-task
   memory ceilings, not global ones.
-Multiple metadata extraction tasks can run concurrently within the same Celery worker.
+Each is tracked cumulatively forr the whole task, not reset per decompression attempt.
+Multiple metadata extraction tasks can run concurently within the same Celery worker.
 Size the worker concurrency and the container memory limit so that ``concurrency * (MAX_KERNEL_BYTES + MAX_DECOMPRESSED_BYTES)`` fits within the available memory.

 ``OPENWISP_FIRMWARE_UPGRADER_MAX_TRAILER_PROBES``
 -------------------------------------------------